Estimated duration: 1 hour

 7. Beyond the Green

-Continuing clockwise round the Green you come to Lantern Cottage which incorporates what used to be a Primitive Methodist Chapel, built in 1839.
+Continuing clockwise round the Green, on the corner is a cottage which incorporates a former Primitive Methodist Chapel, built in 1839.

 Opposite is a picturesque row of cottages.
 An archway next to No.28 contains a fireplace and was until 1954 the downstairs room of a cottage whose only other room was the one which remains over the archway.